eduP2P/common/test_suite/README.md

-To run performance tests manually, [system_tests.sh](system_tests.sh) can be used with the `-f` option to specify a file containing system tests, which may use the above parameters to also execute a performance test.
+To run performance tests manually, [system_tests.sh](system_tests.sh) can be used with the `-f` option to specify a file containing system tests, which may use the above parameters to also execute a performance test after a system test passed.

+The following command runs tests from a file named `performance_test.txt` (the other parameters carry over from the system tests usage example):

+    ./system_tests.sh -f performance_test.txt 3340 9999 debug

-For example, suppose there is a file `performance_test.txt` with the following content:
+Suppose `performance_test.txt` contains the following line:

     run_system_test -k bitrate -v 100,200 -d 5 TS_PASS_DIRECT router1-router2 : :

+Then, running the system tests with the `-f performance_test.txt` option will execute a performance test with the following parameters:

-This file specifies that a system test should be run with a performance test afterwards, where the independent variable to be tested is bitrate, the values it should take are 100 and 200 Mbps, and the duration of the test for each value is 5 seconds.
-The other parameters are not relevant to the performance test itself, but are necessary to run the system test in the first place:
+- the independent variable to be tested is bitrate;
+- the values it should take are 100 and 200 Mbps;
+- the duration of the test for each value is 5 seconds.

+The other parameters in `performance_test.txt` are not relevant to the performance test itself, but are necessary to run the system test in the first place.
+Internally, these parameters are passed to the [system_test.sh](system_test.sh) script.
+This script, like all other bash scripts in this repository, has a usage specification which is printed when running `./system_test.sh -h`.
+The explanation of these other parameters can be found there.
-- `TS_PASS_DIRECT` specifies the expected result of the system test, which is that a direct connection is established between the peers.
-- `router1-router2` specifies that the peers will reside in the `router1` and `router2` namespaces
-- The first colon acts as a separator between the NAT configurations of the peers.
-However, since the peers reside in the router namespaces and therefore have a public IP address, NAT is not used in this test.
-- The second colon acts as a separator between the external WireGuard configurations of the peers.
-In this test, these configurations are not provided, meaning the peers will use userspace WireGuard.

 Each performance test logs its results to a separate json file, which contains (among other data) the average bitrate, jitter and packet loss